Anguiano

 Anguiano (Anguiano) is a small town in the province of La Rioja, Spain.
 It is located near Nájera and has a population of about 546 people (2006).

 Anguiano is famous for its caparrones, red beans that are usually eaten in a stew with chorizo, and a yearly festival is held honoring these beans.
 The town is known as well for its traditional dance on stilts.

+While the dance has been historically danced only by boys and young men, in 2025 a young woman danced for the first time in more than four centuries of tradition.